Myoko Kogen, Japan: Family Ski Guide

 What It Actually Costs

-Outstanding value.
-Ryokan stays with dinner and breakfast (including onsen access) cost less per night than a basic hotel room in Niseko.
-Lift tickets are cheap.
-Sake is from the source.
-Smartest money move: book a ryokan with full board.
-The evening multi-course dinner and morning breakfast are experiences in themselves, and the all-in cost is lower than eating out at a resort.
+Your smartest money move: Book a ryokan with full board.
+The multi-course dinner and breakfast are experiences in themselves, and the all-in cost is lower than eating out at a resort.
+Add the local Niigata sake, outstanding quality at local prices.

 The Honest Tradeoffs

-If this resort is not the right fit for your family, consider Madarao for a more compact resort that is easier to navigate with small children.
+Not feeling it?
+A better fit might be Madarao for a more compact resort that is easier to navigate with small children.

 Would we recommend Myoko Kogen?